Loading...

-If you’re planning on a road trip around Iceland anytime soon, this comprehensive guide has all the information you need about gas stations in this Nordic country.
+If you’re planning a road trip around Iceland anytime soon, this comprehensive guide has all the information you need about gas stations in this Nordic country.

 Most gas stations in Iceland are full-service and you have the option of either filling up your car yourself or having staff on-site do it for you.
 If you’re using a self-service station, you’ll need a credit or debit card with a PIN to fill up your car.